znicolaou/znicolaou.github.io/index.md

 ---

-Check out some pretty videos and images in my [image and movie gallery](gallery.md).
+Check out some pretty animated figures and videos in my [movie gallery](gallery.md).